RebeccaNod1/Peril/README.md

 3. **Picking Phase**: Each player picks 1-3 numbers (based on peril player's remaining lives)
 4. **Rolling Phase**: Peril player rolls the dice
 5. **Resolution**:
-   - If rolled number matches another player's pick → that player becomes new peril player
+   - If rolled number matches another player's pick → that player becomes new peril player (`⚡ PLOT TWIST!`)
+   - If peril player picked the rolled number → they lose a life (`🩸 DIRECT HIT!`)
-   - If no match or peril player hits themselves → peril player loses a life
+   - If nobody picked the rolled number → peril player loses a life (`🩸 NO SHIELD!`)
 6. **Elimination**: Players with 0 lives are eliminated
 7. **Victory**: Last player standing wins! 🏆